-Where walls are lined internally, for example with plasterboard, tiling or timber, the structure behind the lining could not be tested with an electronic moisture meter.
+Where walls are lined internally, for example with plasterboard or timber, the structure behind the lining could not be tested with an electronic moisture meter.
+Where walls are finished with tiles the walls behind the tiling can not be tested with an electronic moisture meter.
+Where there are fitted kitchen units the walls behind could not be tested with an electronic moisture meter.
+The sub floor areas have not been inspected.